What to eat in the Azores

 Cozido das Furnas of the Azores, Portugal

-The most famous dish from São Miguel Island is the beloved Portuguese stew known as cozido, or in this case, cozido das Furnas.
-The stew, consisting of cuts of pork, beef and chicken, sausages and vegetables, is cooked in holes known as fumaroles that are dug in hot volcanic soil next to the beautiful Furnas Lake.
-Have it with some Portuguese red wine and enjoy the feast.
+The most famous dish from São Miguel Island is the beloved Portuguese stew known as cozido, or in this case, Cozido das Furnas.
+The hearty and robust stew, consisting of a hodgepodge layering of cuts of pork, beef, chicken, sausages and vegetables, is cooked in underground holes known as fumaroles.
+These holes are dug in hot volcanic soil located right next to the beautiful and scenic Furnas Lake.
+Once your stew has been simmered and cooked to perfection by the natural heat, enjoy it with some Portuguese red wine to complete the feast.

 Alcatra of the Azores, Portugal

-The most famous dish from Terceira Island is Alcatra, a beef rump slow-cooked in a clay pot with red wine, onions, garlic, cloves, and black peppercorns until it’s falling-apart tender.
-Make sure to have it with massa sovada (traditional Portuguese sweet bread).
+The most famous dish from Terceira Island is Alcatra, a pot roast-style beef rump slow-cooked in a clay pot and paired with red wine, onions, garlic, cloves, and black peppercorns until it’s mouthwateringly tender and falling right off the bone.
+For an absolutely authentic Azores meal experience, be sure to pair your creation with massa sovada (traditional Portuguese sweet bread).

 Regional Beef Steak of the Azores, Portugal